My butternut squash pasta takes beautiful chunks of squash and roasts them in wine with rosemary, bacon and

 I much prefer to use a small squash and prepare and eat it in different ways.

-So this week we have this butternut squash pasta, a new North African lamb kofta with roasted butternut squash.
+So this week we have this butternut squash pasta, and a veggie butternut squash chilli.

 I even managed to squeeze out a version of a Burmese Pumpkin Curry using butternut squash.